sbfaulkner/sequel_container/README.markdown

 ## CHANGES

+### 1.2.0

+- added assignment method
+- automatically store image width and height for image content types

 ### 1.1.0

 - added support for :url option on contains to specify custom url path

 ## TODO

-- include logic for image width and height
-- better assignment support (i.e. don't require separate assignment of type and data)
-- publish in sequel www/pages/plugins
+- support for assignment other than from rack/sinatra?
 - other containment types... e.g. filesystem, s3, git?

 ## Legal